 “the Goods” the goods which the Seller is to supply in accordance with these Conditions of Sale as identified in an Order;

 “the Order” the Buyer’s order for the Goods, as set out in the Buyer’s purchase order, email, or other request for Goods, in whatever form and to which these Conditions of Sale apply;

-“the Seller” Vent-Axia Group Limited a company registered in England and Wales and whose registered office is at Fleming Way, Crawley, West Sussex RH10 9YX;
+“the Seller” Volution Ventilation UK Limited (trading as Vent-Axia) a company registered in England and Wales and whose registered office is at Fleming Way, Crawley, West Sussex RH10 9YX;

 “writing” and “written” shall include in hard copy or electronic form where there is evidence of delivery of such electronic form.

 1.2 any reference in these Conditions of Sale to any provision of a statute shall be construed as a reference to that provision as amended, re-enacted or extended at the relevant time;

 1.3 any reference to the singular includes the plural and reference to a gender includes every gender;